Nachtraven/nachtraven.github.io/_pages/home.md

   caption: "Collage"
 excerpt: "Computer Scientist working on advanced safety and autonomy solutions for rail vehicles at OTIV.ai"
 intro:
-  - excerpt: 'Graduate from King's College London and passionate about real world problem solving, with experience in fields as diverse as machine learning, engineering and electronics'
+  - excerpt: 'Graduate from Kings College London and passionate about real world problem solving, with experience in fields as diverse as machine learning, engineering and electronics'
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg
     alt: "placeholder image 1"